-Introduction: Background to the system
+Introduction: Background To The System

-- This is a small library that serves a town of about 10,000 people - About 500 people use the library each day, although this varies. - Its holdings include books, CDs, and cassette tapes - The library already has a computer system that collects, in a database, all its holdings and a unique bar code number.
-All holdings already have a bar code label on them. - The library also has a computer system that allows its clients to peruse its holdings (these computers are set up on booths in the middle of the library).
-As this system is satisfactory, and will not have to be replaced. - However, the computer system used by librarians and their assistants is badly out of date and awkward to use.
+- This is a small library that serves a town of about 10,000 people. - Approximately 500 people use the library each day and its holdings include books, CDs and cassette tapes. - The library already has a computer system that collects in a database all its holdings and a unique bar code number.
+All holdings already have a bar code label on them. - The library also has a computer system that allows its clients to peruse its holdings with computers that are set up on booths in the middle of the library.
+This system is satisfactory, and will not have to be replaced. - However, the computer system used by librarians and their assistants is badly out of date and awkward to use.
 This is the one that will be replaced in this project.

 This background sets the scene a bit better.
-It says what is already in the library (in general terms), what the library is like, and more or less states what systems are already in place.
+It says what is already in the library (in general terms), what the library is like, and more or less states what systems are already in place (potential constraints).